sbg-tir/SBG-TIR-L4-VA/README.md

 The SO2 Index Map (Fig. 11a) restricts the initial round of RT modeling to likely plume locations and, in this example, eliminates 78% of the pixels in the MYD scene from further consideration.
 Our estimation of surface temperature (Fig. 11b) requires a single Full-Mode run of the RT model.
 We do not consider the presence of volcanic plumes or meteorological (met) clouds when estimating temperature and, accordingly, the temperature misfit map (Fig. 11c) indicates the locations of plumes and met clouds.

 The SO2 Index Map is a screen for ice-mode clouds, but we must separate water-mode clouds from volcanic plumes explicitly.
-We identify water-mode clouds through comparison of the surface temperature estimates (T~o~) with the air temperature at surface elevation (T~air~), as defined by the input temperature profile and DEM.
-We flag locations where T~air~ ≥ T~o~ as locations where the surface was obscured by met clouds or the optical depth of the plumes was too high to transmit ground-leaving radiance.
-In practice, we assign thresholds to the difference (T~air~ -- T~o~) to accommodate variability in cloud optical depth and atmospheric conditions.
+We identify water-mode clouds through comparison of the surface temperature estimates (To) with the air temperature at surface elevation (Tair), as defined by the input temperature profile and DEM.
+We flag locations where Tair ≥ To as locations where the surface was obscured by met clouds or the optical depth of the plumes was too high to transmit ground-leaving radiance.
+In practice, we assign thresholds to the difference (Tair -- To) to accommodate variability in cloud optical depth and atmospheric conditions.

 We combine the cloud detections and temperature misfit map (Fig. 11c) to construct a plume location map (Fig. 11d) which, in this example, eliminates 93% of the pixels in the scene from further consideration.
 The second, and most expensive, round of RT modeling is limited to the plume locations, producing maps of SO2 column density (Fig. 11e) and final misfit (Fig. 11f).
 The estimation of SO2 requires multiple Transmission-Mode runs of the RT model.